-Croatia: Power market competition fight for clients, RWE offers cheaper power rates to Croatian households27.
-June 2013. / News Serbia Energy
+Croatia: Power market competition fight for clients, RWE offers cheaper power rates to Croatian households, News Serbia Energy

 The RWE Energija company, which is part of the German RWE Group, on Tuesday presented three models of electricity supplies for households offering discounts of 5%, 7% and 10% in the first year and an additional 2% discount for households that conclude contracts on-line for electricity supplies.